inet-framework/inet/showcases/tsn/streamfiltering/tokenbucket/doc/index.rst

 The Model
 ---------

+so

+- tsnswitch has ingresstrafficfiltering
+- tsndevice has egress and ingress traffic filtering
+- this adds a streamfilteringlayer to the network node
+- the streamfilteringlayer has optional ingress and egress filtering submodules
+- the proper ones are enabled according to the parameters
+- by default the ingress/egress filtering submodule is a SimpleIeee8021qFilter, that can do per-stream filtering. it has a configurable number of traffic streams, and a meter, a filter and a gate for each. additionally, there is the default route which unfiltered packets take by default.
+- the meter can do metering
+- the filter drops the packets (might be based on the metering)
+- the gate is an interactive gate by default, so its always open
+- example

+- the classifier is a streamclassifier by default -> classify according to named streams
+- token bucket filtering can be done with the SingleRateTwoColorMeter module
+- this is a queueing element that has chained token buckets (?)
+- can specify a committed information rate and a committed burst rate
+- the rate of token regeneration defines the information rate
+- the max number of tokens the burst size (if lots of tokens accumulate, the node can transmit faster/until they are depleted)
+- the meter actually labels packets green or red, according to the number of tokens available (if there are no tokens, then red)
+- the filter is a labelfilter and it drops red packets
+- note check out other meter modules (DualRateThreeColorMeter)
+- the submodules in the simpleieee8021qfilter doesn't have to be the same type for the different traffic categories (e.g. check out the mixing shapers)

 There are three network nodes in the network.
 The client and the server are :ned:`TsnDevice` modules, and the switch is a :ned:`TsnSwitch` module.
 The links between them use 100 Mbps :ned:`EthernetLink` channels.